pavelzw/moderner-cv/README.md

 ```
 ### Image

-To add an image to your curriculum vitae, you can a path to that image to the `image-path` parameter (the path should be from the rrot of your project and start with a `/`).
-Here are te additional parameters:
+To add an image to your curriculum vitae, you can a path to that image to the `image-path` parameter (the path should be from the root of your project and start with a `/`).
+Here are the additional parameters:

 - `image-height`: size of the image
 - `image-frame-stroke`: stroke of the frame.
 By default is 1pt + the main of the file.
 Can be any stroke value.
 Set to `none` to remove the frame.